ERS-HCL/rest-yaml-test/README.md

 This is a Java Maven project.
 Follow these steps.
 - Import this project into your eclipse workspace.
 - Create one or more test data files for each environment if you want to run your tests against different environments e.g. dev, test
-- Create new application configuration file with "application-environment-name.properties" where "environment-name" is the name of environment and change "server.port", "server.baseURI" "testFiles" properties value.
+- Create new application configuration file with "application-environment-name.properties" where "environment-name" is the name of environment and change "server.port", "server.baseURI" and "testFiles" properties value.
 - Write test cases in the format give below.
 - Run "mvn clean verify {environment-name}" from command window where "environment-name" is the name of environment.
 - If you want to run test from eclipse then right click "MainTest" class and run it as junit test.

 # How to write test cases?
 - Please read "src/test/resources/test-data-dev.yaml" test case file.
 - Define variables.
   Variables can be defined inside the initGroup and they have global scope. that means you use these variables anywhere.
 You can reference these variables like ${variableName} to assign values to a header, a cookie and in a request uri.
 You can also assign values to these variables from REST response and refer the value in subsequent tests.
 - Example:
   - define variables

 ```
 initGroup: